 Immunotherapy allergy treatment works by reducing a person’s sensitivity to certain substances through carefully calculated exposure.
 Gentle injections are administered at regular intervals, beginning with a very low concentration of the allergen and gradually progressing.
 This treatment is FDA approved, and it can help prevent the development of asthmatic conditions.

-At Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois, we strictly adhere to the latest treatment guidelines, for safe, effective, and fast treatment.
+At Advanced Allergy & Asthma Associates S.C., we strictly adhere to the latest treatment guidelines, for safe, effective, and fast treatment.
 We can help our patients find relief in a matter of months; there is no need to ensure weekly shots for years.

 The many benefits of this advanced procedure include: